gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   result in problems that prevent pushing new changes to the project.
   Unfortunately, the solution is to delete the project, correct the settings in `gitswarm.rb`, and then re-create the project.

+* The following error can be displayed when Git Swarm is attempting to connect to a remote Helix Git Fusion server (running on Centos 6) over SSH, as part of mirroring setup on the `Create Project` page.

+    ```
+  Git Fusion Server:
+  There was an error communicating with Git Fusion:
+  Using 'ascii' file encoding will ultimately result in errors, please set LANG/LC_ALL to 'utf-8' in environment configuration.
+    ```

+    You can work around this error by doing the following steps:

+   1. Connect (SSH) to the remote Helix Git Fusion server as a user with sudo access.

+   1. Determine the default LANG setting for the server.

+       You can do this by running the command `locale`.
+It should be something like `en_US.UTF-8`.
+If the system locale is not a UTF8 locale, please contact support@perforce.com for help on how to proceed.

+   1. Determine the Git Fusion OS user.
+This user is normally `git`, but may be different.

+       The username will be in your gitswarm.rb file under the `[git-fusion][xxx][url]` setting.
+It will be in the format `username@hostname`

+   1. Using sudo access and an editor of your choice, edit the .bashrc file of the Git Fusion OS user.

+       You can find this file using the path `~username/.bashrc` (replacing username with the Git Fusion OS user)

+       Add a line into the .bashrc file exporting the LANG setting you determined earlier.  e.g. `export LANG=en_US.UTF-8`

+   1. Save the file

+   1. Refresh the `Create Project` page in GitSwarm.
+The error should be resolved.

 ### Problems?